 This rose garden is truly breathtaking.
 Sitting atop the city at Washington Park, you’ll find this immaculately maintained garden complete with an amphitheater, fountain and thousands of rose blooms.
 The test garden opened in 1917 and has drawn worldwide attention for its gorgeous roses.

+Looking for more gardens throughout the city?
 Check out these four free rose gardens in Portland.

 Tulips